contact-us twitter arrow-right arrow-down search facebook map email close arrow-left arrow-up translate watermark

 In 1908 the school had to be closed from February 19th to March 16th.

 The life of school and the church were very closely linked.
-There were no playtimes when there was funeral and long playtimes when there was a wedding!
+There were no playtimes when there was a funeral and long playtimes when there was a wedding!
 The children would tie up the church yard gates until the bride and groom threw pennies for the children!
-There was a sweet shop opposite the school at Barlands Cottage, where the children would spend pennies on sweets
+There was a sweet shop opposite the school at Barlands Cottage, where the children would spend pennies on sweets.

 There were only two classrooms in the school, it was very small and cramped and there was no space for games to be played.
 During the second world war, Bishopston had lots of evacuee children and there wasn’t enough space for them to go to school.
 So, some of the younger children had to go to school in the church in Murton.